'Pleas and Petitions': Southern Colorado’s historic struggle for representation

 Across the border, former Republican U.S. Rep. Bill Redmond said that when he was elected in 1997, there was a lot to be learned about the relationships between northern New Mexico and southern Colorado.

 Because he was from Illinois, “There was a learning curve.
-We didn’t have land grants on the South Side of Chicago,” he said.
+We didn’t have land grants on the South Side of Chicago,” he explained.

 Redmond discovered everything from the economy to watersheds to genealogy spilled across state lines — and his research made a direct correlation between lost land grants and material poverty.